Deciphering Solar Magnetic Activity. The Solar Cycle Clock: Introduction

 \subsubsection{Cycle 24?}

-At the time of writing (December 2020), activity ramped up rapidly and the daily F10.7 first exceeded 90~sfu on November~23, 2020, reaching a peak of 115~sfu on November~29, 2020, before falling back; the monthly average for November was 88.1~sfu.
-On the 26-year scale of Figure~\ref{fig:bands}, the SSN (Panel B) and distribution of sunspots (Panel C) perhaps do not demonstrate the recent surge in activity.
-Some, but not all measures of activity have met the thresholds for declaring the Cycle~24 terminator \citep{Mac14,McIntoshEA20b}, but that does not affect our ability in what follows to describe and discuss historical data.
+At the time of original submission (December 2020), activity ramped up rapidly and the daily F10.7 first exceeded 90~sfu on November~23, 2020, reaching a peak of 115~sfu on November~29, 2020, before falling back.
+On the 26-year scale of Figure~\ref{fig:bands}, the SSN (Panel B) and distribution of sunspots (Panel C) perhaps do not demonstrate this surge in activity.
+Some, but not all measures of activity met the thresholds for declaring the Cycle~24 terminator \citep{Mac14,McIntoshEA20b}.
+After falling back to a minimum value below 70~sfu in January~2021, F10.7 rose slowly, but steadily into the 90s through June~2021 and then surged to 100~sfu into July { before again falling back to a minimum value below 80~sfu in August. } It is unfortunate that this paper could not be published before the first X-flares of Cycle~25: the X1.5 event at 14:29UT on July~3, 2021 { and the X1.0 event at 15:17UT on October 28, 2021}, but that does not affect our ability in what follows to describe and discuss historical data.